Montana-Media-Arts/webDesignFall2024/_docs/topic-11/05-margin/01-page.md

 As with padding, margin accepts both absolute and relative size units.

 ### Margin Shorthand Property
-Margin also allows has a shorthand property.
-Likewise with padding, a single value will define all margins, or a trail of values can be used to set the top, right, bottom, and left margins in a single rule.
+Margin also has a shorthand property.
+As with padding, a single value defines all margins or a trail of values can be used to set the top, right, bottom, and left margins in a single rule.

 <div class="code-heading">
   <span class="css">CSS</span>